-It isn’t often that going to college in Stillwater represents a move to a much bigger city.
+It isn’t often that going to college in Stillwater, Oklahoma, represents a move to a much bigger city.

 “I just knew that if I worked hard I could try to make something out of myself,” Anderson said.

-Blessed with the ideal physical pedigree for a small forward, Anderson worked countless hours to refine his skillset, eventually developing into a complete scorer that ESPN ranked as the third best small forward recruit in his class, ahead of recognizable names like Evan Turner and Austin Daye.
+Blessed with the ideal physical pedigree for a wing player, Anderson worked countless hours to refine his skillset, eventually developing into a complete scorer that ESPN ranked as the third best small forward recruit in his high school class, ahead of recognizable names like Evan Turner and Austin Daye.

 “He was just incredibly driven,” said Joy Mason, who taught Anderson social studies in high school and is currently Junction City’s principal.
 “He knew he had to work twice as hard as other kids to standout because of where he was coming from.
 And instead of working twice as hard, he worked three times as hard.”